 LIABILITY

-The organization agrees to indemnify and hold harmless Deerfield Public Library and its Board of Trustees plus the Village of Deerfield and its officials for any and all liability arising from use of premises.
+- The organization agrees to indemnify, hold harmless, and defend the Deerfield Public Library and its Board of Trustees for any and all liability arising from use of premises.

 ADA COMPLIANCE